 The clitoris can feel amazing when it’s touched – but only when she’s aroused enough.
 If you touch it too early, she’s not going to appreciate it.

-Most women are sensitive around the vaginal opening, light stroking just around the entrance feels great.
+Most women are sensitive around the vaginal opening, so light stroking just around the entrance feels great.

 And many women have a sweet spot.
 If you feel the skin to the right and left of her clitoris, it should feel a little smoother than the rest of her vagina.